How to Remove Superglue from Quartz Countertop?

 Generally, you only need a few materials and few steps on how to remove super glue from MSI Q Quartz or how to remove super glue from Caesarstone quartz countertop for example.
 Either way, you may treat them similarly as they both have the same quartz base material.
 Here are the following things that you will need:

 With these three things, you can be on your way to remove that dreaded super glue off your quartz countertop’s surface.
-Perform the following procedures with care so you can have your MSI Q or Caesarstone countertops looking like new!
+Perform the following procedures with care so you can have your MSI Q or Caesarstone countertops looking new!

 6 steps to remove superglue from quartz countertop

-Next, dampen the cotton pad with acetone.
-In fact, you can also use a cotton ball or a rag to apply the acetone on the stain, but a cotton pad lets you have more control as you gently rub it on the super glue stain.
+- Next, dampen the cotton pad with acetone.
+In fact, you can also use a cotton ball or a rag to apply the acetone to the stain, but a cotton pad lets you have more control as you gently rub it on the super glue stain.
 Ensure that the acetone saturates the super glue on the affected areas.
 You may ask, “Why is it that out of all stain removers, we need to use acetone?”
 The answer is simple: acetone makes the cyanoacrylate adhesive (what super glue is made of) disintegrate.

-Quickly wipe away any excess acetone with a damp cloth and take your razor blade to scrape off the super glue stain again.
+- Quickly wipe away any excess acetone with a damp cloth and take your razor blade to scrape off the super glue stain again.
 Specifically, position the razor at an angle of 45 degrees and move it in a scraping motion.
-Do this repeatedly until the super glue starts to chip and peel off.
+Do this repeatedly until the superglue starts to chip and peel off.

 Quartz countertops may withstand heat and pressure but at the end of the day, it is still important to treat them with utmost care.
 As much as possible, to avoid panic moments brought about by substances spilling on this sleek household item, be careful when handling things, especially chemicals, near them.
 Moreover, see to it that you follow proper maintenance methods on your quartz countertops to keep them as shiny and spotless as when you just got them.